Service Intervals

 Note

-The following example shows how to deposit an interval for a TÜV inspection of the service item.
+The following description assumes that you want to deposit an interval for a TÜV inspection of the service item.

 To create a service interval for a service item, please do the following:

-• Use the quick search in TRASER DMS 365 (ALT+Q) to find the page Service Items.
+• Use the quick search (ALT+Q) to find the Service Items page.

 • Select from the table the service item for which you want to show the service intervals.